JACKBLACKCCS/proyecto_uneweb/README.md

 psycopg2-binary 2.9.10 - PostgreSQL adapter

-Live Demo
+##Live Demo
 Live Demo Link

-Getting Started
+## Getting Started

+**This is an example of how you may give instructions on setting up your project locally.**
+**Modify this file to match your project, remove sections that don't apply.
+For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple example steps.

-Prerequisites
+ ## Prerequisites
 Python 3.11+

 pip (Python package manager)